Find exactly what you need.

 Description:

 Drug-related stigma presents barriers to effectively supporting clients who use drugs.
 Our biases are learned from a culture that stigmatizes drug use and ostracizes those with substance use disorders.
-This three-hour training will focus on identifying our biases and societal stigma surrounding people who use drugs and actions we can take to address them.
+This three-hour training will focus on identifying our biases, unpacking social stigma surrounding people who use drugs, and practicing actions we can take to address them.

 See Resource